SamigAhmadli/Road-Accidents-/README.md

 ## Description
 This Excel project creates a dynamic dashboard to analyze road accident data for 2021 and 2022.
 It includes data cleaning, preprocessing, and visualization features such as pivot tables, charts, and interactive filters.

-Technologies Used
+## Technologies Used
 Excel: Used for data cleaning, preprocessing, analysis, and visualization.

-Problem Statement
+## Problem Statement
 We must analyze key indicators for road accident data to gain insights into road safety.
 Specifically, we want to calculate the following metrics:

-Total Casualties: The sum of all casualties in road accidents.
+- **Total Casualties**: The sum of all casualties in road accidents.
-Accident Severity: The distribution of accident severity levels (Fatal, Serious, Slight).
+-**Accident Severity**: The distribution of accident severity levels (Fatal, Serious, Slight).
-Casualties by Vehicle Type: The number of casualties involving different vehicle types.
+-**Casualties by Vehicle Type**: The number of casualties involving different vehicle types.
-Monthly and Yearly Trends: Trends in road accidents over months and years.
+-**Monthly and Yearly Trends**: Trends in road accidents over months and years.

 ## Features
 - **Data Cleaning**: Fix typos, filter data, and ensure consistency.